 This DVD features every music video Britney Spears has ever filmed up to her 2004 release of her Greatest Hits CD.
 Twenty videos are included including her very first video "...Baby One ...
 See full summary »

 An intimate look at one of the most overexposed yet under-revealed stars of today as she faces one of her biggest challenges ever while finishing her album, shooting videos, doing press -- and being a mom.

-Three friends get together and bury a box making a pact to open it at midnight at their high school graduation.
-In the little town in Georgia that they live in, things soon change.
+Three best friends get together and bury a box, making a pact to open it at midnight at their high school graduation.
+In the small town in Georgia that they live in, things soon change.
 One is little miss perfect, one is an engaged prom queen, and the other is a pregnant outcast.
-The night of graduation, they open the box and they strike up a conversation.
-All of a sudden, one brings up the topic of her going to Los Angeles for a record contract audition.
+On the night of their graduation, they open the box and they strike up a conversation.
+Suddenly, one brings up the topic of her going to Los Angeles for a record contract audition.
 They all decide to go together and they leave.
 With a little money, they set out on the road with a guy named Ben.
-When one of them tells the other a rumor that he might be a homicidal maniac they are all scared of him.
-When they reach LA, Lucy (Britney Spears) falls in love with Ben and against her father's wishes, she stays and she goes to the audition.
+When one of them tells the other a rumor that he might be a homicidal maniac, they are all scared of him.
+When they reach Los Angeles, Lucy (Britney Spears) falls in love with Ben and against her father's wishes, she stays and she goes to the audition.
 Written by

 Was this review helpful to you?